slopezz/ansible-hello-world-operator/README.md

 ## CR example

-In order to create a specific Custom Resource of HelloWorld kind (you can create multiple on same Namespace), you just need to create an specific CR:
+In order to create a specific Custom Resource of HelloWorld kind (you can create multiple on same Namespace), you just need to create an specific CR, for example:

 ```bash
 apiVersion: hello-world-operator.com/v1alpha1